 Select how the presentation will be used under Select an output medium.
-Majority of presentations are created for computer screen display.
-It is recommended to select Screen.
+The majority of presentations are created for computer screen display so it is recommended to select Screen.
 You can change the page format at any time.

+Note

+The Screen page is set by default for a 4:3 display (28cm x 21cm) so it is not suitable for modern widescreen displays.
+Use the Widescreen option instead.
+You can also change the slide size and proportions at any time by switching to Normal view and selecting Format > Page.